 You can find more books about different topics in the main list of Sex Education Books for Children.

 And if you find this list a little overwhelming, you might want to look at the age-appropriate list of sex education books.

 These are some of the many children’s books about pregnancy for children that have been written.
 As I find more, I will add them to this list.
-They are all really good books that you will find useful for starting to talk about the private body parts.
+They are all really good books that you will find useful for starting conversations.

 Resources to help with talking about sex